kevintruong/til/File-System,-Part-7:-Scalable-and-Reliable-Filesystems.md

 ## How likely is a disk failure?

 Disk failures are measured using "Mean-Time-Failure".
-For large arrays, the mean failure time can be surprising short.
+For large arrays, the mean failure time can be surprisingly short.
 For example if the MTTF(single disk) = 30,000 hours, then the MTTF(100 disks)= 30000/100=300 hours  ie about 12 days!

 ## How do I protect my data from disk failure?